Recipe by Ann

 Delicious light and yummy lemon pie with a shell that melts in your mouth.
 The directions do not tell you to put the beaten egg whites into the pie plate and to "mold" the eggwhite edges upwards to hold in the filling after the shell is baked.
 I have made a similar pie before so I knew to do this.
 I did not use a bouble bolier as the instructions said, but just cooked the egg yolk mixture over medium low heat until it was thick and began to boil.
 Be sure to cool both the shell and the lemon mixture completely as the instructions tell you.
 I used two cups of whipped cream and added a little vanilla and powdered sugar to the whipped cream for a hint of sweetening.
 I garnished the top with a few fresh red raspberries on each piece.
 I will definately make this recipe again as it is a real winner.
 I served this for company and everyone loved it!

-Not sure why this was rated so highly but most folks, but we found it to be odd.
-Not great flavor, strange consistency, just ODD, lol.
+Not sure why this was rated so highly by most folks, but we found it to be odd.
+Not great flavor, a strange consistency, just ODD, lol.
 I would MUCH MUCH prefer a lemon meringue pie over this concoction.

 This is a trustworthy recipe--no "surprises."
 Just remember that you're not making a pudding type of filling, you're making a curd, which behaves much differently on the stove.
 I also whip 2 cups of cream and add about a quarter cup of sugar and 1/2 tsp. vanilla to it.
 I lighten the curd by folding in a little of the whipped cream.
 Not only does this lighten it up, it also gives the base a velvety feel to the tongue.
 Garnish with lemon rind curls & you've got a winner.